The People of Juvik: The Big Wedding

 The date of The Big Wedding (Storbybryllope, published in Norway in 1920 and in America in 1931) is about 1880.
 Blind Anders is still alive, well over seventy.
 The Arnesens have a daughter, Mina, who is engaged to Arthur Ween, son of the local vet.
 Aasel’s son, Peder, is to take over Haaberg on finding a suitable wife.
-One of his cousins at Juvik is with child by him, but his mother does not think her good enough and gets the girl to relinquish her claim.
+One of his cousins at Juvik is with child by him, but his mother does not think her good enough and gets her to relinquish her claim.
 Ola has been courting Andrea Ween, Arthur’s sister, in a half-hearted way; piqued by his backwardness she throws him over and accepts his nephew Peder.
 The double wedding, Mina’s and Peder’s, is celebrated at Haaberg.
 Uncle Jens arrives on a visit from America, where he has made money.
 In the middle of the festivities Petter plays a last prank on his blind brother and it results in the death of Anders.
 Arnesen, who has been speculating in herrings, learns that he is ruined.
 He and Gjartru go to America with Jens.
 Peder dies of consumption very soon after taking over Haaberg; he leaves a daughter, Astri.